QVAVC Codec Troubleshooter

 1. Check Status on Decoder.
 Is the Network Packet Loss non-zero?

-* If you have packet loss, then enable ARQ packet loss on encoder and decoder
+Ø If you have packet loss, then make certain that the IP Transport is set to ARQ on both the encoder and decoder.

 · Video Color Distortion